-Nikos Syropoulos is an award-winning pianist, composer, and teacher based in Portland, OR and Los Angeles.
+Nikos Syropoulos is an award-winning pianist, composer, and teacher based in Portland, OR.
 A three-time recipient of the ASCAP Foundation Young Jazz Composer Award, Nikos has gained national recognition for his original music and has toured internationally.
-He is the leader of the jazz chamber ensemble, Rozalía, and has independently released five self-produced albums.
+He is the leader of the jazz chamber ensemble, Rozalía, and has independently released six albums.
 Named in honor of his late Greek grandmother, Rozalía features Nikos’ original compositions written for piano and strings, drawing upon his main musical influences, Sergei Rachmaninoff, Keith Jarrett, and Egberto Gismonti.

 Nikos is a certified instructor of the Taubman Approach to piano, a comprehensive study of alignment and movement at the instrument that supports overcoming injury and technical limitations.
 He came to the approach following his own playing-related injuries in 2009 and began studying with his mentor, Robert Durso, a master Taubman teacher and co-founder/senior director of the Golandsky Institute.
 He is also an alumnus of the University of Southern California's Thornton School of Music where he received his bachelor’s degree in jazz piano performance.